-The problem is, stats show that over 500,000 of us who make New Year’s resolutions will have broken them by the 2nd of January!
+The problem is, stats show that over 500,000 of us who make resolutions will have already failed to meet our New Year goals by the 2nd of January!

 So why do we do it?
-Are our goals just totally unrealistic in the first place?
-Are we a nation of dreamers who think things will come easy to us?
+Are our New Year goals just totally unrealistic in the first place?
+Are we a nation of dreamers who think things will come easily to us?

-Says Zoe, ‘If your goal is to lose 3 stone then break it down and make it more achievable.
+For example, if your goal is to lose 3 stone then break it down and make it more achievable.
 Set yourself a target weight to lose over the course of a month, and set smaller targets in between such as going to the gym twice a week or not eating takeaways.
-These small resolutions will change your behavior in the long term and can really feel like you are making progress, rather than think the challenge is just too great and giving up within days.’
+These small resolutions will change your behaviour in the long term and can really feel like you are making progress, rather than thinking that the challenge is just too great and giving up within days.’

-Here are some more tips from Zoe you might like to use when setting your New Year’s resolutions.
+Here are some more tips you might like to use when planning your goals for the new year.

 1. Be realistic